-APA 2161 Introductory Cost/Managerial Accounting (40 hours)
+APA 2161 Introductory Cost/Managerial Accounting (4.0 Quarter Credit Hours) 4 credits

 This course examines the development and operation of cost accounting systems.
 Topics include basic cost concepts and product costing techniques including job-order, process costing, and standard costing with emphasis on managerial application.
 Prerequisite: APA 2121.
+Lecture Hrs: 40.
+Lab Hrs: 0.
+Other Hrs: 0.

-BUL 2131 Applied Business Law (40 hours)
+BUL 2131 Applied Business Law (4.0 Quarter Credit Hours) 4 credits

-This course is designed to provide the student with information on the essentials of the nature of law and the functions of the judicial system in the business environment.
-Emphasis is placed on the study of criminal law, torts, contracts, Uniform Commercial Code, and their relevance in commercial transactions.
+This course is designed to provide students with information on the essentials of the nature of law and the functions of the judicial system in the business environment.
 An overview of legal characteristics of a sole proprietorship, partnerships and corporations are discussed.
-Prerequisite: None.
+Lecture Hrs: 40.
+Lab Hrs: 0.
+Other Hrs.
+0.

-CCJ 1017 Criminology (40 hours)
+CCJ 1017 Criminology (40 hours) 4 credits